IBM-Blockchain-Archive/marbles/README.md

 1. Refresh the page to double check that your actions "stuck".
 1. Use the search box to filter on marble owners or marble company names.
 This is helpful when there are many companies/owners.
     - The pin icon will prevent that user from being filtered out by the search box.
-1. Now lets turn on the special walk through.
+1. Now let's turn on the special walkthrough.
 Click the "Settings" button near the top of the page.
 	- A dialog box will open.
 	- Click the "Enabled" button to enabled Story Mode
 	- Click the "x" in the top right to close the menu.